LeiRabe/simpleCard/README.md

-# Simple project to try react
+# Simple project to play with react

 Just a card (or cards) to play around with react.